csiro-robotics/iSICE/README.md

 ```

 ## Repository Overview
 We use a modular design for this repository.
 From our experience, we find that such design is easy to manage and extend.
-Our code is segmented as follows.
+Our code repository is segmented as follows.

 ```bash
 ├── main.py